skillrepos/prom-start-v2/labs.md

  ![mysql select metric 1](./images/promstart30.png?raw=true "mysql select metric 1")

 9. Now let's simulate some query traffic to the database.
 I have a simple shell script that randomly queries the database in our application x times while waiting a certain interval between queries.
 It's called ping-db.sh.
-Run this in a terminal for 30 times with an interval of 1 second and then go back and refresh the graph again by clicking on the blue Execute button.
+Run this in a terminal for 30 times with an interval of 1 second per the command below.
+Then go back and refresh the graph again by clicking on the blue Execute button.
 (Note that you may need to wait a bit and refresh again to see the spike.)

 ```
 ../extra/ping-db.sh roar 30 1